What is hydraulic fracturing?

 Hydraulic fracturing, or fracking, is a method used to extract natural gas and oil from deep rock formations known as shale.
 Using this method, drilling operators force water, sand, and a mix of chemicals into horizontally drilled wells, causing the shale to crack and release natural gas or oil.

-Hydraulic fracturing is one part of a broader process known as unconventional natural gas development, which refers to all operations associated with fracked wells, from well construction to the transport of gas and oil off the site.
+Hydraulic fracturing is part of a broader process known as unconventional natural gas development, which refers to all operations from well construction to the transport of gas and oil away from the drilling site.

 Does hydraulic fracturing pose health risks to the people living near drilling sites?

-Drilling sites can potentially affect local air quality in several ways.
-First, any process involving combustion can release toxic chemicals into the air.
+Drilling sites may affect local air quality in several ways.
+Any related combustion process can release toxic chemicals into the air.
 For example, the burning off, or flaring, of excess natural gas; the operation of heavy equipment at the well site; and the use of diesel trucks to transport materials to and from a site may all contribute to air pollution.
-In addition, the chemicals and sand used in the hydraulic fracturing process, as well as other chemicals that surface with the natural gas, may potentially become airborne and affect air quality.
+In addition, the chemicals and sand used in the hydraulic fracturing process, as well as other chemicals that surface with the natural gas, have potential to affect air quality.

-Since operators are not always required to divulge the specific chemicals used, the extent of air pollution and the potential dangers to local communities are not well understood.
+Because operators are not always required to divulge the specific chemicals used, the extent of air pollution and potential dangers to local communities are not well understood.

-The changes associated with building and having a drilling site can have numerous impacts on community well-being.
-Some of these impacts may be positive.
-For example, a drilling operation can increase local employment rates, and result in greater access to health care.
-Drilling-associated activities, and a sudden influx of a large transient workforce, can also have negative impacts on a community.
-These may include increased noise, light, and traffic; heavier burdens on local infrastructure and resources, such as roads and hospitals; higher rates of crime and substance abuse; and changes to community character.
+A drilling site can affect community well-being, in positive and negative ways.
+For example, a drilling operation can increase local employment rates.
+Activities related to drilling can also negatively affect a community.
+These effects may include increased noise, light, and traffic, heavier burdens on local infrastructure and resources, such as roads and hospitals, and other physical changes to a community’s character.